wardsec/site-monitoring-go/README.md

 * the following libraries were used: bufio, fmt,io,io/ioutil,net/http,os,strconv,strings,time

 ### Executing program
+* The sites.txt file contains all the sites you want to monitor, edit it
 * How to run the program.
 * One step to run.
 ```